adamrichardson14/nextpwablog/README.md

 ## [Preview Demo Website](https://nextpwablognew.vercel.app/blog)

 Open for anyone to use.
 This is designed for use with GhostCMS.
+Take it and create an awesome blog.

 ### Create a .env file and configure the variables to match your GhostCMS settings.